 Syntax No. of Bits Format

 RTP_Fixed_Header() {

 version (V) 2 '10'

 padding (P) 1 bslbf

 extension (X) 1 bslbf

 CSRC_count (CC) 4 '0000'

-marker (M) 1 '0'
+marker (M) 1 ʻ0'

 payload_type (PT) 7 uimsbf

 sequence_number 16 uimsbf

 timestamp_min() 32 Table 7.3

 timestamp_max() 32 Table 7.3

+}

+Table 6.1 RTP Header Field Definitions for Data Source Transport Protocol version - Indicates the version number of the RTP protocol.
+'10' is currently defined by [6].

+Please refer to RFC 3550 [6] for base definitions of the fields described in Table 6.1.

-Table 6.1 RTP Header Field Definitions for Data Source Transport Protocol padding -Indicates, when set to '1', that padding is included in the payload.
+- padding -Indicates, when set to '1', that padding is included in the payload.
 No padding is included when the value is '0'.
-Padding shall be supported as specified in [6].

-Please refer to RFC 3550 [6] for base definitions of the fields described in Table 6.1. version - Indicates the version number of the RTP protocol.
-'10' is currently defined by [6].

-extension -Indicates, when set to '1', that an RTP extension follows the header.
+Padding shall be supported as specified in [6]. - extension -Indicates, when set to '1', that an RTP extension follows the header.
 When set to '0', no header extension is included.
 No extensions are required by this specification; however, use of the standard extension mechanism shall be allowed.
-In other words, processors of DSTP must not preclude use of extensions.

-CSRC_count - Indicates the number of additional contributing source identifiers (CSRCs).
-No additional CSRCs are involved in this application; therefore, this field shall be set to '0000'.

-marker - A bit indicating a payload start.
-This bit shall be set to '0' since packet fragmentation is not performed at this layer.

-payload_type -The payload_type encoding defined here spans payload_type values from 80 (0x50) through 95 (0x5f), which all are in the undefined range documented in [7].
+In other words, processors of DSTP must not preclude use of extensions. - CSRC_count Indicates the number of additional contributing source identifiers (CSRCs).
+No additional CSRCs are involved in this application; therefore, this field shall be set to '0000'. - marker A bit indicating a payload start.
+This bit shall be set to '0' since packet fragmentation is not performed at this layer. - payload_type -The payload_type encoding defined here spans payload_type values from 80 (0x50) through 95 (0x5f), which all are in the undefined range documented in [7].
 The value of the payload_type for DSTP shall be as defined in Table 6.2.

+Syntax No. of Bits Format

+payload_type() {

+prefix 3 '101'

+reserved 2 '11'

+wakeup_control() 2 Section 6.4

+}